** For information on getting started with the Dribl app please look here. **

 • Be at least 18 years of age

-• Be available 10 minutes before the game commences, wearing the orange Ground Official vest (included in Team Kit bag)
+• Be wearing the orange Ground Official vest (included in Team Kit bag)

 • Make themselves known to the Referee before the start of the match

-• Ensure that spectators stay behind ropes and fences and do not enter the field of play
+• Ensure that spectators stay behind ropes and/or fences and do not enter the field of play

-• Ensure that the area behind the goal is kept clear at all times
+• Ensure that the area behind the goals is kept clear at all times

 • Ensure no person, including coaches and managers, enter field of play until signalled by the referee